 Another type of mountain bike common in your

-bike shop is a hardtail.
+bike shop is a hardtail mountain bike cycle.
 Hardtail mountain bikes have front suspension and no rear suspension.
 It may seem like a no-brainer that a soft tail or full suspension mountain bike is preferable over a hardtail.
 However, many cyclists opt for hardtail mountain bikes precisely because they lack the rear suspension.
 They are concerned that the rear suspension may tend to make the cyclist work harder.

 Softtail Mountain Bikes